Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 There are 6 built-in stitch types: straight, zigzag, satin, blind hem, scallop, and buttonhole.
 What you see above is what you get.
 There is no way to adjust the length or width of the stitches.
 The needle will also always be center needle (rather than left or right,) which may limit your options when straight stitching.

 My daughter graciously put together this sample below of every single stitch option!
-She is still learning to sew, of course, so they’re not perfect.
+She is still learning to sew with a lot of help, of course, so they’re not perfect.
 If you’re a complete beginner, you can expect your stitches to be a little crooked at times too.

 Here are the names of the stitches from left to right.